E-Tourist/backend/README.md

 # Description of the module
-This is backend E-Tourist service
+This is backend E-Tourist service written in NodeJS

 # API extract